Introduction

 - Energy Star certified machines use up to 30% less energy.

-- Auto-shutoff timers reduce idle power.
+- Auto-shutoff timers reduce idle power consumption.

 - Machines with refillable water filters cut down on single-use plastic.